mkimk/gdtsns20/threejs/README.md

 ```

 ### Geometry
 For shape, you’ll either want to define a geometry within Three.js or import one from a file.
 Here we will use common shapes by using Geometry function.
 Geometric object allows various parameters including radius, width, height.
-We use [SphereGeometry](https://threejs.org/docs/#api/en/geometries/SphereGeometry) to generate sphere.
+In this example, we use [SphereGeometry](https://threejs.org/docs/#api/en/geometries/SphereGeometry) to generate sphere.

 ### Material
 Three.js comes with 17 mesh materials, each with its own advantages and customisable properties.
 We use [MashBasicMaterial](https://threejs.org/docs/#api/en/materials/MeshBasicMaterial) here, a material for drawing geometries in a simple shaded (flat or wireframe) way.
 This material is not affected by lights.